kishita1810/Pick-and-Place-using-a-4DoF-Robotic-Manipulator/README.md

 Inner Radius = 100 mm

-Assuming the box is placed on certain height and not on ground
+Assuming the box is placed on certain height and not on ground.

 ### Methodology